 Frequently Asked Questions about the Neighborhood Partnering Program

-What kinds of projects does NPP sponsor?
+- What kinds of projects does NPP partner on?

 We can also present more information about NPP to your group or organization.